egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedVirtualBox.md

 ### Create a virtual machine
 1. Start up Oracle VM VirtualBox.
 Create a virtual machine with the Linux operating system, 1536 MB of memory, and a 32 GB virtual hard disk.
-	* Choose 'Fedora' for Fedora, 'Ubuntu' for Ubuntu or Linux Mint.
+	* For the operating system type, choose 'Fedora' for Fedora, 'Ubuntu' for Ubuntu or Linux Mint.
 1. In the virtual machine 'Display' settings, set the display video memory to 128 MB and enable 3D acceleration.
 1. In the virtual machine 'Storage' settings, connect the virtual machine CD drive to the ISO file you downloaded.